Roslyn Retreat Center

 The natural wooden finishes of the facility helped bring a sense of nature into the interior of the building.
-In order to maximize the beauty of the wooden finishes, 38 2″ thick Anchorage Acoustic Panels were designed to fit within a wooden grid design.
+In order to maximize the beauty of the wooden finishes, 38 2″ thick AlphaSorb® Fabric Wrapped Acoustic Panels in Guilford of Maine Anchorage Fabric were designed to fit within a wooden grid design.

-With the walls of the chapel taken care off, the team looked to the ceiling.
+With the walls of the chapel taken care of, the team looked to the ceiling.

 Due to the particularly high pitch of the roof, sound reverberation was a serious concern.
 To prevent sound clarity issues, the designers needed to treat this area as well.

-The beautiful design of the naturally finished wooden lathe planks were a challenge.
+The beautiful design of the naturally finished wooden lathe planks was a challenge.

 They solved this problem by installing AlphaMidnight Acoustic Ceiling Tiles behind the wooden planks, which were spaced appropriately to allow sound energy to pass through and be absorbed by the ceiling treatment.